Shreyansh051/AJIO_CLONE/README.md

 Landing page , customer page designed& functioned by Noorbasha.

-lending page, Mens page , womens page, designed& functioned by Ayush.
+landing page, Mens page , womens page, designed& functioned by Ayush.

 All products page and filter data is designed & functioned by Abhijeet.